-I wanted to answer the question "Why Nursing."
-Everyone's answer is going to be different.
+Everyone chooses to become a nurse for different reasons.
 For me, it was when I was around four when my father was electrocuted.
 He would call me "Nurse Hannah" to go and put Neosporin on his stitches.
-I loved the feeling of helping my father in a time that he was vulnerable and was not able to perform certain tasks for himself.
+I loved the feeling of helping my father at a time of vulnerability when he was not able to perform certain tasks for himself.
 I originally went to college knowing I wanted to be a Nursing Student.
 However, life had a different idea for me.
-It was my first Anatomy class of college, and I did not really realize how hard this class was going to be.
+It was my first Anatomy class in college, and I did not really realize how hard this class was going to be.
 I ended up dropping the class as my grade was beyond repair.

 10 Things Every Nursing Student Should Know